aott33/aott33.github.io/_posts/2021-09-19-first-post.md

-## First Blog Post

-First off, thanks to Chad Baldwin and his tutorial on [Building a Free Blog with GitHub Pages in Minutes](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html).
-This tutorial helped me get started with setting this blog up.

----

 ### The goal of this blog:
 Help build my Industry 4.0 ["expertise, network, and second brain" by learning in public](https://www.swyx.io/learn-in-public/).